zxlml/zxlml.github.io/_pages/about.md

 Lingjuan Wu, Hao Su, **Xuelin Zhang**, Yu Tai, Han Li, Wei Hu*. **ICCAD 2023 [C]**

-- In this paper, we provide a systematical generalization analysis of the first-order gradient-based bilevel optimization methods.
+- In this work, we propose a novel hardware Trojan detection method based on graph neural networks (GNNs) targeting FPGA netlist.
+We leverage the rich explicit structural features and behavioral characteristics at LUT, which offers an ideal abstraction level and granularity for Trojan detection.
+A GNN model with optimized class-balanced focal loss is trained for automated Trojan feature extraction and classification.
 </div>
 </div>